Thompson Rivers University Faculty of Law: Curriculum

 Upper-year students must complete required courses in Administrative Law, Business Associations, Civil Procedure, Dispute Resolution, Ethical Lawyering, Evidence, and Truth and Rebuilding Canadian Indigenous Legal Relations.
 Upper-year students also take electives, including a number of unique courses rarely offered elsewhere in Canada, including video game law, sports law, animal law and space law.

 Additionally, students must fulfill both a perspectives requirement and a writing requirement through their elective coursework.
 The perspectives requirement seeks to ensure exposure to legal theory, philosophy, or perspectives-related learning, while the writing requirement seeks to develop legal writing skills.
+TRU law students are also eligible to complete an internship at the Provincial Court of British Columbia as part of their studies.

 Mooting

 The Faculty strongly promotes mooting amongst its students.
 In 2015 and again in 2024, the TRU Law team won the Begbie Trophy at the British Columbia Law Schools Competitive Moot, defeating teams from the University of British Columbia and the University of Victoria.
 In addition, TRU Law students have placed well in the Wilson Moot held each year in Toronto, placing First Place Facta in 2018.
 TRU Law teams also achieved first place in the Immigration, Refugee, and Citizenship Law Moot in 2023 and second place in 2024.
 In the Philip C. Jessup International Law Moot Court Competition, TRU Law achieved the Top Applicant Memorial award in 2022 and proceeded to the White & Case Advanced Rounds in 2023.